getodk/docs/glossary.rst

   question label
   question text

     The main part body of a form question or widget.
-In an :def:`XLSForm`, the contents of :th:`label`.
+In an :term:`XLSForm`, the contents of :th:`label`.